 To increase the chances of avoiding a conviction for a federal charge, it is crucial to obtain representation as soon as you suspect you may be under investigation by a federal agency.
 The complex task of determining what evidence they may have against you will take exhaustive research and documentation.
-Federal crimes are often long term investigations that deal with many witnesses, records, warrants and plea bargains that require the expertise of a professional and experienced defense firm such as ours.
-With over 40 years of combined experience and a board-certified defense attorney on staff, you be confident in our ability to successfully defend your case.
+Federal crimes are often long term investigations that deal with many witnesses, records, warrants, and plea bargains that require the expertise of a professional and experienced defense firm such as ours.
+With over 40 years of combined experience and a board-certified defense attorney on staff, you are confident in our ability to successfully defend your case.

 Don’t Wait Till It’s Too Late – Contact a Federal Lawyer Today

-At McLean & Mitchell, we are committed to aggressively defending your case, and will do everything we can to make sure you don’t spend years behind bars.
-You can count on our criminal defense firm to thoroughly investigate your charges, collect solid evidence and build a strong and convincing defense.
+At McLean & Mitchell, we are committed to aggressively defending your case and will do everything we can to make sure you don’t spend years behind bars.
+You can count on our criminal defense firm to thoroughly investigate your charges, collect solid evidence, and build a strong and convincing defense.